CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 - Mongoose performs MongoDB database operations and manipulation as required by request type
 - Express sends a JSON response to the React frontend, which renders components and updates UI states

-Examples of HTTB verbs in our application:
+Examples of HTTP verbs in our application:

 ```js
 // GET - Fetch user's Reel Canon progress and movie data